 Organisational innovation isn’t just about having original ideas — it isn’t even always about originality — it is about the ability to mobilise those ideas into a product or service.

-Innovation: the organisational amplification of an Idea
+Innovation: the organisational amplification

 The knowledge spiral or SECI model by Ikujiro Nonaka and Hirotaka Takeuchi is probably the most famous in the field of knowledge management (KM).
 But why is it a spiral and not a circle?
 The model is most commonly used for tacit-explicit knowledge debates, but it was also meant to illustrate a key message about innovation: Japanese companies were successful because they could make incremental innovations, each one building on an organisationally-embedded knowledge base.